winderai/bacalhau-landscape-analysis-benchmarks/installation/SINGLE-NODE.md

 The single-node install script will pick that up automatically.

 2) Proceed by installing each framework and related prerequistes by running the following script (process duration ~7 minutes).
-Please DO NOT launch any application cluster (yet).
+Please DO NOT launch any cluster (yet).

 ```bash
 cd installation/